-At first, Durkheim seems to rule out any attempt to justify or invalidate morality, including morality in a society.
+Initially, Durkheim appears to rule out any attempt to justify or invalidate morality, even within a society.
 In Sociology and Philosophy, he cautiously states: Moral reality, like all reality, can be studied from two different points of view.
 One can seek to know and understand it; or one can propose to judge it.
-The first of these problems, which is theoretical, must necessarily precede the second, and it is the only one that will be dealt with here 2.
+The first of these problems, which is theoretical, must necessarily precede the second, and it is the only one that will be dealt with here

-The point here, then, would be to understand morality, not to judge it; but Durkheim is going to move imperceptibly from one point of view to the other, as we shall see.
+The aim here, then, is to understand morality, not to judge it; however, Durkheim subtly shifts from one perspective to the other, as we will observe.

-Durkheim's first aim was to show that a moral fact is a social fact.
+Durkheim's primary objective was to demonstrate that a moral fact constitutes a social fact.
 To do this, he relies on the idea that an act can never be called moral if its sole object is the interest of the individual or of other individuals.
 Morality can only have as its objective the group formed by a plurality of associated individuals, i.e. society, understood as a personality that is qualitatively different from the individual personalities that make it up.
-As a result, Morality begins where attachment to any group begins 2.
+As a result, Morality begins where attachment to any group begins

 Above all, a moral fact is a social fact because it corresponds perfectly to Durkheim's definition of a social fact in the Rules of Sociological Method.
-In this work, Durkheim sought to give sociology the status of an autonomous discipline, irreducible to the disciplines to which it was being reduced: psychology and biology.
+In this work, Durkheim aimed to establish sociology as an autonomous discipline, distinct and irreducible to the fields to which it had often been reduced, such as psychology and biology.

-It was also thought that society was analogous to a biological organism, made up of individuals comparable to the cells of that organism.
-This biological metaphor meant that sociology was deprived of any consistency of its own, its content and methods having to be those of biology.
+Similarly, society was often thought to be analogous to a biological organism, with individuals likened to the cells of that organism.
+This biological metaphor led to sociology being deprived of any distinct consistency, with its content and methods assumed to align with those of biology.

-This leads Durkheim to propose this conclusion: a fact is social because it is obligatory: A social fact is recognisable by the power of external coercion which it exercises or is likely to exercise over individuals; and the presence of this power is in turn recognisable by the existence of some specific sanction or by the resistance which the fact opposes to any individual undertaking which tends to do it violence 3.
+This leads Durkheim to conclude that a fact is social because it is obligatory: A social fact is recognisable by the power of external coercion which it exercises or is likely to exercise over individuals; and the presence of this power is in turn recognisable by the existence of some specific sanction or by the resistance which the fact opposes to any individual undertaking which tends to do it violence

-Durkheim's answer to this question is in the affirmative: one moral rule will be justified because social causes favoured its emergence and maintenance; another will be abandoned because the social conditions that led to its adoption have disappeared, and it is no more than a baseless survival of a vanished social state:
+Durkheim's response to this question is affirmative: one moral rule will be justified if social causes have supported its development and continuity; another will be discarded if the social conditions that prompted its adoption no longer exist, rendering it a groundless remnant of a bygone social state:

 The awareness that society acquires of itself in and through opinion may be inadequate to the underlying reality.
-It may be that opinion is full of survivals, lagging behind the real state of society [or that] certain principles of existing morality are, for a time, rejected in the unconscious".
-Fortunately, "the science of morality makes it possible to rectify these errors 4.
+It may be that opinion is full of survivals, lagging behind the real state of society [or that] certain principles of existing morality are, for a time, rejected in the unconscious

-Durkheim deduces from this way of founding a particular moral rule the foundation of morality in general: It will be maintained that no morality can ever be desired other than that which is demanded by the social state of the time.
-To want any morality other than that which is implicit in the nature of society is to deny it, and consequently to deny oneself 5.
+From this approach to grounding specific moral rules, Durkheim derives a basis for morality as a whole: It will be maintained that no morality can ever be desired other than that which is demanded by the social state of the time.
+To desire a morality other than that which is inherent in the nature of society is to reject it, and, consequently, to reject oneself

 1. Sociology and philosophy, chap.
 II